amkillam/OpenLanguage/docfx/index.md

 ## Overview

-OpenLanguage is a comprehensive library for working with Office Open XML documents, providing lexers, parsers, and other language processing tools for various Microsoft Office formats.
+OpenLanguage is a library for working with Office Open XML Domain-specific Languages, providing lexers, parsers, and other processing tools for various DSLs used in Open Office XML.

 ## API Reference